Wilson Sonsini Goodrich & Rosati - The Inside View

 Summer program

-Our hiring partner source tell us that Wilson’s summer program “incorporates many of the things important to our culture, including challenging and varied assignments, direct working relationships with our innovative clients, meeting a wide range of attorneys, and exciting social activities.”
+Our hiring partner source tells us that Wilson’s summer program “incorporates many of the things important to our culture, including challenging and varied assignments, direct working relationships with our innovative clients, meeting a wide range of attorneys, and exciting social activities.”
 There’s no formal rotation process, and it’s on summer associates to choose which area they work in.
-Our source adds: “All summer associates are invited to Palo Alto to participate in a week-long Summer Associate Academy that takes place early in the summer.
+Our source adds: “All summer associates are invited to participate in a week-long Summer Associate Academy that takes place early in the summer.
 The Academy includes learning sessions, fun activities, and networking opportunities.”
-To unwind afterwards, summers get to enjoy “a relaxing retreat where summer associates spend time bonding as a class at destinations like Santa Cruz, Napa, and the Monterey Bay.”
 To make the most of the program, our source advises candidates to “get to know the attorneys, the client base, and the work.
 We give summer associates real work for innovative companies – it’s a great opportunity!”
 While most summers return to the same practice area they focused on during their summer, those who want to work in a different area have their requests “reviewed and considered on a case-by-case basis.”

 Top tips for this stage: